Looking for a Fluid Mechanics Book? Here’s a List!

 - The Properties of Gases and Liquids by B. E. Poling, J. M. Prausnitz, and J. P. O’Connell

-So here it is, a list of the best fluid mechanics books to help you understand all areas of fluid dynamics including compressible flows, viscous flows, turbulence, aerodynamics, acoustics, thermodynamics and more.
-Hope you like it!
+This list of the best fluid mechanics books serves to help with the understanding of all areas of fluid dynamics including compressible flows, viscous flows, turbulence, aerodynamics, acoustics as well as thermodynamics.
+Good luck!